About Me

 - May 2025: My work A connectomics-driven analysis reveals novel characterization of border regions in mouse visual cortex was accepted for publication in the journal Neural Networks

-- March 2025: I gave a talk on my work Wasserstein distances, neuronal entanglement, and sparsity at Red Hat in Cambridge
+- March 2025: I gave a talk on my work Wasserstein distances, neuronal entanglement, and sparsity at Red Hat in Boston

 - January 2025: My work Wasserstein distances, neuronal entanglement, and sparsity was accepted into ICLR 2025 as a Spotlight Presentation